Early Neutral Evaluation (ENE)

 - equitable relief is sought — if parties, with the aid of a neutral expert, might agree on the terms of an injunction or consent decree.

-The evaluator volunteers preparation time and the first four hours of the ENE session.
-After four hours of ENE, the evaluator may either (1) continue to volunteer his or her time or (2) give the parties the option of concluding the procedure or paying the evaluator for additional time at an hourly rate of $300, to be split among the parties as they determine.
-The procedure continues only if all parties and the evaluator agree.
-After eight hours in one or more ENE sessions, if all parties agree, the evaluator may charge his or her hourly rate or such other rate that the parties agree to pay.
+ENE Evaluators shall volunteer up to two hours of preparation time and the first four hours in an ENE session.
+After four hours in an ENE session, the Evaluator may (1) continue to volunteer his or her time or (2) give the parties the option of either concluding the proceeding or paying the Evaluator.
+The ENE proceeding will continue only if all parties and the Evaluator agree.
+If all parties agree to continue, the Evaluator may then charge his or her hourly rate or such other rate that all parties agree to pay.
+If more substantial preparation by the Evaluator is desired, the parties may discuss appropriate alternative payment arrangements with the Evaluator.